steebchen/prisma-client-go/docs/reference/09-raw.md

 ### Query

-Use `QueryRaw` to query for data and automatically unmarshaling it into a user-defined slice.
+Use `QueryRaw` to query for data and automatically unmarshal it into a user-defined slice.

 #### Select all